courtcraw/courtcraw.github.io/teaching.md

 ---

-My teaching and supervision activities focus on student research and mentoring.
-Since 2022, I was the primary supervisor for 11 undergraduate and two Honours students and I am currently co-supervisor for two PhD students.
-I have supervised a total of 19 undergraduates and 3 Honours students.
-In Sem 1 2026 I will be acting as lead-supervisor for a new incoming PhD student.
+My teaching and supervision activities focus on student research and mentorship.
+I have supervised or co-supervised four PhD students, including my current role as lead supervisor for one, and have served as primary supervisor for 11 undergraduate and two Honours students from a total of 19 undergraduate and three Honours students supervised.
 I also contribute to course design and delivery within the USyd School of Physics.

 ---